FaizKhalifah/FaizKhalifah/README.md

 # 💫 About Me:
-Hi, i'm Muhammad Alfaiz.
-But you can call me Faiz.
-I'm currently <br>an undergraduate student majoring in informatics engineering.<br>I'm an enthusiast in cybersecurity, software development, devops<br>and computer networking.
+Hi, i'm Muhammad Alfaiz, but you can call me Faiz.
+I'm currently an undergraduate student majoring in informatics engineering.
+I'm an enthusiast in cybersecurity, software development, devops and computer networking.
 I'm still a learner though.
-So let's grow <br>and learn together :)
+So let's grow and learn together :)

 # 💻 Tech Stack: